Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 Graduate seminars come in a variety of different formats.
 These include general reading courses (especially in preparation for the General Examination), courses focused on disciplinary approaches, courses of intense work with original source-texts, dissertation writing colloquia, and others more.
 In addition, professors in the Department regularly offer individual reading courses to students who need specific training at a critical moment of their studies.

 The Graduate School requires all students to spend at least one year in residence before taking the General Examination; most students are in residence at least through the Examination, and usually much longer.
-The Department considers it advantageous for students to be in residence and hence in frequent contact with peers and advisors.
-At the same time, the Department encourages students to take courses at neighboring institutions (such as Columbia University, New York University, Rutgers University, and the University of Pennsylvania).
+The Department considers it advantageous for students to be in residence and hence in frequent contact with peers and advisers.
+At the same time, the Department encourages students to take courses at neighboring institutions (such as Columbia University, New York University, Rutgers University, and University of Pennsylvania).
 Moreover, Princeton is part of the Exchange Scholar Program, a student-exchange consortium of top-level research universities that allows students to study for a semester or a year at another participating institution.

 Each graduate student should have a faculty member who acts as his/her adviser.
 Normally the adviser will be the faculty member in the student's major field of interest, that is, the field of the dissertation.
-Until the student has decided on an advisor—no later than in preparation for the General Examination—the Director of Graduate Studies will act as interim adviser.
+Until the student has decided on an adviser - no later than in preparation for the General Examination—the Director of Graduate Studies will act as interim adviser.
 Students should meet with their adviser on a regular basis to discuss and plan their course of study; and the adviser should be prepared to evaluate the student for re-admission each spring.
 While writing their dissertation, students are expected to maintain close and regular contact with their adviser, independent of whether or not the student is in residence.

 Throughout their coursework, students are expected to perform at a high level of excellence.
 A grade of B+ or lower in a graduate course should be understood as an expression of concern about a student’s future in the Ph.D. program.